AgoRapide/AgoRapide/README.md

 These have instead been generalised by AgoRapide and are accessed like

-Person.PV&lt;string&gt;(P.FirstName) (where P is the enum used throughout your application)
+person.PV&lt;string&gt;(P.FirstName) (where P is the enum used throughout your application)

 or more static strongly typed as

-.PVM&lt;Colour&gt;() or
+person.PVM&lt;Colour&gt;() or

-Person.PV&lt;int&gt;(P.Age).
+person.PV&lt;int&gt;(P.Age).

-Of course, if you see that you have to repeat Person.PV&lt;int&gt;(P.Age) all over your codebase then you just implement a traditional property getter int Age =&gt; PV&lt;int&gt;(P.Age).
+Of course, if you see that you have to repeat person.PV&lt;int&gt;(P.Age) all over your codebase then you just implement a traditional property getter int Age =&gt; PV&lt;int&gt;(P.Age).
 But please note that you still do not have to implement the setter (and validator) as that is done from a general properties collection.

 ## Creating tables is a repetition:
 (optional for you to apply.
 You may use a traditional database and still leverage all of the API functionality of AgoRapide).